claudiocp/ohmydebn/README.md

 Proxmox 9 is based on Debian 13 and will work with our installer as well.

 WARNING!
 We do not recommend installing OhMyDebn on a production Proxmox server!
-However, Proxmox + OhMyDebn makes for an amazing personal virtualization lab.
+However, Proxmox + OhMyDebn makes for an amazing personal virtualization workstation.

 In order to install on Proxmox 9, you will need to take care of a few prerequisites:

 1. Make sure that Proxmox has full access to APT repos.
 By default, Proxmox is configured to use Proxmox subscription repos.
 If you don't have a subscription, then you will need to change to the no-subscription repo.
 For more information, please see https://pve.proxmox.com/wiki/Package_Repositories.
 2. Make sure that sudo is installed (`sudo apt -y install sudo`).
 3. Make sure that you have a non-root user account (for example: `sudo adduser yourusername`).
-4. Make sure that your non-root user account has sudo privileges (for example: `sudo usermod -aG sudo yourusername`.
+4. Make sure that your non-root user account has sudo privileges (for example: `sudo usermod -aG sudo yourusername`).
 5. Login as your non-root user account.
 6. Start the installation as shown above.
 7. Once the installation completes, reboot (`sudo reboot`), login as your non-root user, and enjoy your new OhMyDebn desktop!